 Support vehicles are a last resort - they are not there as a service vehicle.
 When a competitor encounters problems it is, in the first instance, the responsibility of the other members of the buddy group to assist.

 The responsibility of the service vehicles is to ensure that all competitors get to the next stopover as early as possible.
 This will mean that a decision to fix or not to fix your Mini on the side of the road will be made very quickly.

-A small Pantech will be available to carry all team equipment (luggage and tents) from the start of each day to that night's stopover so that they don’t need to be carried in the car and emptied out for each skill test.
+A van will be available to carry all team bags and luggage from the start of each day to that night's stopover so that they don’t need to be carried in the car and emptied out for each skill test.

 Mini Monte 2021

 Entries are now open with the publication of the supplementary regulations and close at 8.00pm on 12 July 2021.

 The number of entries will be limited to 40 entries, which will be accepted in order of receipt.